-Mixing components operating at different internal clock frequencies is not supported and has not been validated by Intel.
+Mixing processors operating at different internal clock frequencies is not supported and has not been validated by Intel.
 Not all operating systems can support multiple processors with mixed frequencies.
-Intel only supports and validates multi-processor configurations where all processors operate with the same system bus, core frequencies, and VID settings.
-Mixing of processors of different steppings (as per the CPUID) is supported in limited configurations (stepping IDs must not be separated by more than one stepping).
-For determining the level of support for mixed steppings, refer to the Intel® XeonTM Processor Specification Update.
-Details on CPUID are provided in the AP-485, Intel Processor Identification and the CPUID Instruction application note.
+Intel does not support or validate operation of processors with different cache sizes.
+Intel only supports and validates multi-processor configurations where all processors operate with the same system bus, core frequencies, VID settings, and have the same internal cache sizes.
+Mixing processors of different steppings but the same model (as per CPUID instruction) is supported.
+Details on CPUID are provided in the IA32 Architecture Software Developer's Manual and the Intel Processor Identification and the CPUID Instruction application note.